George Graham (ethnographer)

 George Samuel Graham (23 December 1874 – 11 April 1952) was a New Zealand accountant, lawyer, ethnographer and native agent.
 He was born in Auckland, New Zealand on 23 December 1874.
 His grandfather was George Graham, a parliamentarian, and his mother was the sister of John Sheehan, a cabinet minister.

-Graham was a member of the Polynesian Society and researched Maori history, language, culture and artefacts.
+Graham was a member of the Polynesian Society and researched Māori history, language, culture and artefacts.
+He also founded the Te Akarana Māori Association in 1927.